 The USSR began the policy of expulsion of the Hungarian population.
 In 1945, the city became the part of the Ukrainian SSR.

-In 2002, it has been the seat of the Roman Catholic diocese comprising Transcarpathia.
+In 2002, it became the seat of the Roman Catholic diocese comprising Transcarpathia.

 Mukachevo is the second largest and economically developed city in the region after its administrative center Uzhhorod.
-The city is located in the central part of Zakarpattia region, 42 km from the regional center.
+It is located in the central part of Zakarpattia region, 42 km from the regional center.

 Due to its very convenient location (40-50 km from the boundaries with Hungary and Slovakia and 90-100 km from the boundaries with Romania and Poland correspondingly), Mukachevo is a transportation juncture of several international ways.

-Mukachevo developed on the left bank of the river Latoritsa with most of the population and also a railway while the industrial zone is located on south-eastern bank.
+Mukachevo developed on the left bank of the river with most of the population and the railway.
+An industrial zone is located on the south-eastern bank.

-In the city there is a House of culture, Zakarpattia state Russian drama theater, City library, a historical museum, a picture gallery, a lot of professional and folk music groups.
+The city has Zakarpattia State Russian Drama Theater, a historical museum, a picture gallery, a lot of professional and amateur folk groups.

-Every year, in January, after Christmas, a home-made wine festival-contest “Chervene vino” takes place here.
+Every year, in January, the festival-contest of home-made wine “Chervene vino” takes place here.

 - Palanok castle;